sophiefau/CatFlix/README.md

 # Documentation

-Here you can see the documentation with Swagger: https://catflix-99a985e6fffa.herokuapp.com/api-docs/
+You can access to the documentation with Swagger: https://catflix-99a985e6fffa.herokuapp.com/api-docs/